DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Calcipotriol/betamethasone dipropionate ointment and gel contain butylated hydroxytoluene (E321), an excipient within the excipient polyoxypropylene stearyl ether, which may cause local skin reactions (eg, contact dermatitis), or irritation to the eyes and mucous membranes [1,2].

 Visual disturbance has been reported with systemic and topical corticosteroid use.
-If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be considered for referral to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma, or rare diseases such as central serous chorioretinopathy, which have been reported after use of systemic and topical corticosteroid [1–3].
+If a patient presents with symptoms such as blurred vision or other visual disturbances, the patient should be referred to an ophthalmologist for evaluation of possible causes which may include cataract, glaucoma, or rare diseases such as central serous chorioretinopathy, which have been reported after use of systemic and topical corticosteroid [1–3].

 The phototoxic effects of calcipotriol/betamethasone dipropionate ointment and gel have not been systematically studied in psoriasis patients undergoing phototherapy or exposed to sunlight.
 Treated skin areas should be protected from sunlight and UV radiation (using sun-protective clothing or sunscreens), particularly where exposure may be considerable for reasons such as occupation [1–3].